What is the Iris Project?

 The Iris Project was founded in memory of Iris Goldsmith who died when she was fifteen years old.
 Iris had a profound connection with the natural world, a deep enduring love.
 The birds and the flowers, the trees, the ocean, the animals held an inexhaustible magic for her, ever since she was a tiny girl.
 It was here that she found peace and joy and endless inspiration.
 Our fragile planet and all its many wonders illuminated her life, so when she died there was no better way of honouring her memory than to support young people in their efforts to protect it.
 Knowing that this is how she would have spent her days, had she been given more of them.

-Our Supporters.
+Our Collaborators.

 FAQs